pzingg/playlist-manager/README.md

 Uploading files to production server
 ------------------------------------

-Will experiment with fabric, python-based library that can use SSH and rysnc to copy files.
+Two methods for uploading.
+Fabric, python-based deployment library that uses rysnc to copy files.
 On Windows, you should be able to install fabric using ActiveState's pypm tool.
 Also, pre-built pycrypto modules can be installed.